GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df22.jpg)

 ## Design
-In the previous milestone, you have sent the smart meter readings to Google Pub/Sub.
-It's needed to add a Dataflow job to preprocess the smart meter measurements.
-The job consists of the following stages
-1. **Read from PubSub**: read the measurement reading .
-2. **Filter**: Eliminate records with missing measurements (containing None).
-3. **Convert**:  convert  the  pressure  from  kPa  to  psi  and  the  temperature  from  Celsius  to  Fahrenheit using the following equations

-    𝑃(𝑝𝑠𝑖) = 𝑃(𝑘𝑃𝑎)/6.895

-    𝑇(𝐹) = 𝑇(𝐶)∗1.8+32
-4. **Write to PubSub**: send the measurement back to another topic
+The Design problem is described at [https://github.com/GeorgeDaoud3/SOFE4630U-Design](https://github.com/GeorgeDaoud3/SOFE4630U-Design).
+You already have implemented the ingestion and storage in the first two milestones.
+In this mile stone, we will start in the processing part.
+You are required to implement the [https://github.com/GeorgeDaoud3/SOFE4630U-Design/blob/main/README.md#milestone-3](mile stone 3) part and run it a Dataflow job.

 ## Deliverables
-1. A report that includes the discription of the second wordcount example (**wordcount2.py**) and the pipeline you used in the Design section.
-It should have snapshots of the job and results of the four examples (wordcount and mnist) as well as the design part.
+1. A report including the four Dataflow examples and description of the implementation of the design part.
+It should a prove of the success deployment of the dataflow Job as well as some results.
 2. An audible video of about 4 minutes showing the created job and the results of the four examples (wordcount and mnist).
 3. Another audible video of about 3 minutes showing the design part.
+4. A GitHub link of the code, Dockerfile, and results of the design part.